 - Cracked corn, barley, oats, birdseed or other grains

-- Frozen peas or corn kernels that have been defrosted
+- Frozen peas or corn kernels (defrosted first, but no need to cook)

 - Duck feed pellets available from farm supply stores

 For many people, feeding ducks bread is not only a way to interact with wildlife, but it is also a handy way to dispose of old, stale bread.
 There are many other useful ways to dispose of unwanted bread, however, including…